jlndk/devoops/report/10_System.md

 Another reason for choosing this tech stack was that no one in the group has worked on a full-scale ASP.NET app previously and therefore wanted to learn it.
 Since the framework is also backed by Microsoft, which makes the platform viable for businesses, it is a very lucrative skill to have when looking for jobs.

-Besides the main programming language and framework, we also needed to decide how to run the application in production.
+Besides the main programming language and framework, the application also needed to run in production.
-For this, we have containerized all the services with docker and orchestrated them with docker-compose.
+For this, all the services were containerized with docker and orchestrated them with docker-compose.
 The system has been running on a single server provided by the cloud provider [DigitalOcean](https://www.digitalocean.com/) throughout the entire project.